SoulPlaya/Llama-AIAgent/README.md

 ## PREFACE ##
 This is a personal project meant to run 24/7 on my local machine for tasks and various things.
 I run windows and am still learning a lot about programing so please excuse me if any code shows issue or this is unoptimized for various machines.
+PR's are welcomed along with comments for recommendations

 ## System Requirements ##
 Windows (for now)